John Forrest (actor): Early life and education

-Acting career
+Career

+Actor

 In 1946 Forrest was cast as the young Herbert Pocket in David Lean's film Great Expectations.
 He later recalled, "Suddenly I had responsibility – the sun came out," and his acting career began.
 Although the part was small he was noticed by the critics, and the fight between the two youths Pip and Pocket was described in the Best of British film guide as "the funniest scrap ever seen on the screen."
 He followed this success with small roles in Bonnie Prince Charlie (1948) opposite David Niven; in The Guinea Pig opposite Richard Attenborough (1948); and opposite Jean Simmons in Adam and Evelyne (1949).
 He played Leslis Wynn in The Franchise Affair (1951) and was Appleby in Gift Horse (1952).

 In 1949 Laurence Olivier cast him as the Young Collector opposite Vivien Leigh in a production of A Streetcar Named Desire at the Aldwych Theatre.
 In 1951 he played Flashman in the film Tom Brown's Schooldays, with Variety applauding "a standout performance by John Forrest as the sneering, bullying Flashman".
 By now, Forrest was balancing his acting career with that of a professional magician, making his début at Fulham Town Hall in 1955.
 Later, he was to become a member of the Inner Magic Circle.

 In the late 1950s Forrest began a career as a radio actor, often working for the BBC Third Programme's producer Raymond Raikes and during the 1970s he was a member of the Radio Drama Company.
 In 1952 he played on stage opposite Barbara Jefford in Pinero's Trelawny of the "Wells" at the Lyric Theatre in Hammersmith; while in 1955 he appeared in the West End production of The Remarkable Mr. Pennypacker opposite Nigel Patrick.
 In 1961 he played "Grassy" Green, an undercover German agent in a POW camp, in the British comedy film Very Important Person opposite James Robertson Justice.
-His television roles included Forbes Thompson in an episode of Dr. Finlay's Casebook (1964) and he appeared in Thunder in the West (1957), Little Women (1958), Emergency Ward 10 (1959), Armchair Theatre (1959), and A Requiem for Modigliani (1970).
+His television roles included Forbes Thompson in an episode of Dr. Finlay's Casebook (1964), and he appeared in Thunder in the West (1957), Little Women (1958), Emergency Ward 10 (1959), Armchair Theatre (1959), and as Beadle in the 1970 Omnibus episode "A Requiem for Modigliani".
 He played Captain Blifil in the film The Bawdy Adventures of Tom Jones (1976).

-Magic act
+Magician

 During the 1980s and 1990s Forrest turned more to his magic act, with which he toured the world.
 Moving to Paris he performed in cabaret venues there and in Monte Carlo as "John Klox".
 During his eight-minute act he would make clocks appear and disappear and seemingly float through the air.
 As John Klox he appeared on The Sooty Show (1968), The Good Old Days (1953) and International Cabaret (1964).
 Forrest also performed his act in Palm Springs, Hollywood and Los Angeles.

+Death

-John Forrest died in London in 2012 aged 80.
+John Forrest died in London in 2012 aged 81.
 His mother and sister had predeceased him.